Department of Individual, Family, & Community Education

 The richness of New Mexico is mirrored and many of its needs addressed through the diversity of the graduates, students, faculty and programs of the Department of Individual, Family and Community Education (IFCE).
 And what we study, learn and teach here travels the globe.

 Our more than 400 students working towards Bachelor’s, Master’s and Doctoral degrees study alongside a distinguished faculty, active in grant-funded research, experts in teaching, contributors to their communities, and leaders in their disciplines.
-The five programs of IFCE — Counselor Education, Educational Psychology, Early Childhood Multicultural Education, Family Studies, and Nutrition — represent unique domains of expertise while sharing common values for human development, the importance of diversity, and excellence in scholarship and teaching.
+The five programs of IFCE — Counselor Education, Educational Psychology, Early Childhood Multicultural Education, Family and Child Studies, and Nutrition — represent unique domains of expertise while sharing common values for human development, the importance of diversity, and excellence in scholarship and teaching.

 Whether you hope to be a student in one of our programs, or to collaborate with us in our work, or to find answers to current questions or perspectives on current issues, please take some time to explore each of the IFCE programs on these pages.
 Let us know how we can help!